malgorithms/toffee/README.md

 You have #{(f for f in friends when f.gender is "f").length} female friends.
 ```

-Including other files is possible thanks to the function `partial`:
+Including other files is possible thanks to the function `partial`.
+This works in Express 3.0, too.

 ```
 <p>